hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Description: Builds app based on webpack.prod.config.js file, as well as the build-consumer script

-Considerations: Merely an aggregate script of `build-app` and `build-consumer`; may not be necessary. **Flagged for possible removal.**

-## build-app

-Definition: `NODE_OPTIONS=--max_old_space_size=4096 webpack --config webpack/webpack.prod.config.js --progress`

-Description: Builds project, allocating max 4096MB memory to Node; runs webpack based on webpack.prod.config.js file.

-## build:css

-Definition: `NODE_ENV=production build client/styles/shared.scss`

-Considerations: Why do we have a separate CSS build?
-Who uses it?
-And does it even work?
-We don't appear to have a `build` command that it could modify. **Deprecated; recommend removal.**

 ## heroku-postbuild

 Definition: `NODE_OPTIONS=--max-old-space-size=$(../../scripts/get-max-old-space-size.sh) webpack --config webpack/webpack.prod.config.js --progress && yarn build-consumer`